 From Snow White to Vanellope, Disney's Princesses are a fundamental part of the Disney brand.
 They have shown generations of young women that they can do anything—and recently, they've all assembled for the first time in Ralph Breaks the Internet to critical acclaim.

 But who is the best Disney Princess of all time?
 Who had the best story, character, and moral fortitude?
-We’re going to rank them, all the way up to the very best!
+We're going to rank them!

 As positive messages to young women go, Ariel was guilty of being one of the worst.
 Allowing herself to sign a deal with Ursula where she gives up her voice and existence just to acquire legs for meeting a boy?
 Not the right thing to do at all.